Paulos-ui/alx-system_engineering-devops/0x19-postmortem/README.md

  +   Documentation Update: Revise documentation to include explicit instructions for Apache virtual host configurations and updates.

+     In summary, This postmortem not only reveals the incredible Apache adventure, but it also demonstrates our dedication to growing, learning, and bringing some fun into the software industry.
+We are committed to transforming every setback into an inspiring tale of success as we make our way through the wide expanses of virtual hosts and containers.
+Await more exciting tales from our technological saga!

-     In summary, it will never occur again, because we're programmers, and we never make errors! 😉
+ it will never occur again, because we're programmers, and we never make errors! 😉